KrzystekMatej/finance-management-system/README.md

 ```

 ## Linting
-Format = process which checks/fixes indentation, spacing and similar.
+Formatting = process which checks/fixes indentation, spacing and similar.
 Can be fixed automatically

 Linting = process which checks for rules (snake_case for variables for example).
 Cannot be automatically fixed

-Setup uses 3 linters and formatters.
+Setup uses 3 linters and formatters in this process, you can run it locally or commit it to github and it will automatically run:

+1. DJlint will automatically format django files (.html)
+2. Black will automatically format python files
+3. (if it runs on github) If changes were made, it will fix the files and commits them to repo
-DJlint will automatically format django files (.html), then it will run lint, which will show you linting problems in .html files that you should to fix.
+2. DJlint will run lint, which will show you linting problems in .html files that you should to fix

-After that, Black will automatically format python files, then Flake8 will run lint, which will show you linting problems in .py files that you should to fix.
+4. Flake8 will run lint, which will show you linting problems in .py files that you should to fix

 ### Linting locally